November 9, 2023 - For the Defense - A Spotlight on Veterans Issues

 October 19, 2022 - Technology Today, Tomorrow and in the Future

-Group Two, led by Group Chair the Honorable Katie Dearing and Program Chair Tonya Patterson-Barge, presented a program about technology.
+Group Two, led by Group Chair the Honorable Katie Dearing and Program Chair Tonya Patterson-Barge, presented a program about technology and how it impacts the legal profession.
 The meeting began with a futuristic cocktail hour.
 Members were able to participate in an immersive virtual reality courtroom experience and have their photographs taken for use during the facial recognition portion of the program.
+The founders of Just Legal VR, Inc. discussed the practical uses for the virtual reality headset in a legal practice, and how virtual reality is being used in cases today.
+The next segment of the program was a presentation by Associate Member, Adam Duso, on legal ethics and technology.
+The program ended with a panel discussion regarding how technology is being used in the courtrooms.

 April 21, 2022 - Inside Operation Varsity Blues